dream-sports-labs/d11-react-native-mqtt/README.md

-# d11-mqtt
+# d11-react-native-mqtt

-Message Queuing Telemetry Transport (MQTT) protocol.
-MQTT is a lightweight, efficient, and reliable messaging protocol designed for low-bandwidth, high-latency, or unreliable networks.
+Message Queuing Telemetry Transport (MQTT) is a lightweight, efficient, and reliable messaging protocol designed for low-bandwidth, high-latency, or unreliable networks.

 MQTT operates on a publish/subscribe pattern, facilitating the decoupling of message senders (publishers) from message receivers (subscribers).
 This is achieved through the utilization of a central component known as a message broker, which orchestrates communication between publishers and subscribers.

+This package provides MQTT functionality for React Native applications.

 Internally, this package leverages [HiveMQTT](https://github.com/hivemq/hivemq-mqtt-client/tree/master?tab=readme-ov-file) for Android and [CocoaMQTT](https://github.com/emqx/CocoaMQTT) for iOS, ensuring seamless integration and optimal performance across both platforms.